 Issue What are we doing?
 What is the benefit?
 How much will it cost?
-When are we doing it Growth LoS Renew Aging Mains Renewals Ensure continuity of service in a reliable manner \$2.94M 2016/4 5 Infrastructure Assumptions Other option The mains rene performance a Detailed condi nd conditio n

-Areas serviced by Infrastructure Mains Extensions Extending areas serviced by infrastructur e \$0.5M 2015/2 5 Assumptions Other option The projects are approved in the Annual Plan process Do nothing, lower the customers' expectation
+When are we doing it Growth LoS Renew Ageing Infrastructure Mains Renewals Ensure continuity of service in a reliable manner \$2.94M 2016/45 ~ Assumptions The mains renewals programme will be refined based on performance and condition Other option Detailed condit ion assessment study in ageing as ssets Infrastructure Mains Extensions Extending areas serviced by infrastructure \$0.5M 2015/25 ~ Assumptions The projects are approved in the Annual Plan process Other option Do nothing, lov ver the custome rs' expectation